Hips Don't Lie: Commercial performance

 The song debuted at number 84 on the Billboard Hot 100 singles chart in the United States, based on airplay alone.
 For its 11th week in the chart, "Hips Don't Lie" reached number 9 based on heavy airplay rotation on American radio and received the "airplay gainer" title for three consecutive weeks.
 In the issue dated May 27, 2006, "Hips Don't Lie" ascended to number one on the Billboard Hot 100 Airplay chart, becoming Shakira's first number-one hit in the chart where it remained for three weeks.
 On the chart issue dated 17 June 2006, "Hips Don't Lie" reached number one on the multi-metric Hot 100 chart, becoming the singer's first and only number-one in the US to date.
 Its number-one position was aided by 267,000 digital copies sold in its first week of availability in the digital stores and its number-one position on the Hot 100 Airplay chart.
 That sum also marks the biggest opening-week digital sales for a single in 2006, as well as the highest-selling song in its first week for a female artist in 2006.
 "Hips Don't Lie" spent two consecutive weeks at the top of the chart, and was the 5th most successful song of 2006, the second highest ranked song for a female artist behind Nelly Furtado's "Promiscuous".
-As of 17 June 2021, the song has sold 4,100,000 digital copies, two million ringtones and garnered 685 million streams in the US alone, in despite of only being digitally available in June 2006, three months after its release.
+Throughout 2006, it sold 1,410,237 digital copies in the United States.
+As of 17 June 2021, the song has sold 4,100,000 digital copies, two million ringtones and garnered 685 million streams in the US alone, despite only being digitally available in June 2006, three months after its release.
 In 2021, Billboard included the song on its list of the "Biggest Hot 100 No. 1s of Last 30 Years", confirming that the single had at least twice the weekly Hot 100 points of the runner-up title, "Ridin'" by Chamillionaire featuring Krayzie Bone during the June 17, 2006 week.
 To date, it is Shakira's most successful single in the United States.

 In Canada, the song has been certified Diamond in 2024, being Shakira’s best selling single and one of the best selling singles in Canada.